Mount Kenya region: Politics

 The Mount Kenya region is a major political force in Kenya due to its large voting population and cohesive voting patterns.
-It has historically been a stronghold of Central Kenya leadership – producing presidents Jomo Kenyatta (Kiambu), Mwai Kibaki (Nyeri), and Uhuru Kenyatta (Kiambu/Murang’a) – and commanding a block of electoral votes.
+It has historically been a stronghold of Central Kenya leadership – producing presidents Jomo Kenyatta (Kiambu), Mwai Kibaki (Nyeri), and Uhuru Kenyatta (Kiambu/Murang'a) – and commanding a block of electoral votes.
 Traditionally, Mt.
 Kenya counties have voted largely as a bloc for parties favored by Kikuyu elites, although splits have occurred (e.g. Ford-Asili in the 1970s, NARC in 2002).
-In the post-2010 era, new political formations emerged: for example, Kirinyaga's Martha Karua ran for president (2013) and became an opposition figure, while Meru leaders like Peter Munya and Irungu Kang’ata have been influential in Jubilee and UDA administrations.
+In the post-2010 era, new political formations emerged: for example, Kirinyaga's Martha Karua ran for president (2013) and became an opposition figure, while Meru leaders such as Peter Munya and Irungu Kang'ata have been influential in Jubilee and UDA administrations.

-In the 2022 elections, the region swung behind William Ruto's Kenya Kwanza coalition (UDA party) against the traditional Azimio alliance.Issues like county development funds, coffee pricing, and land rights on the mountain frequently dominate local politics.
+In the 2022 elections, the region swung behind William Ruto's Kenya Kwanza coalition (UDA party) against the traditional Azimio alliance.
+Issues like county development funds, coffee pricing, and land rights on the mountain frequently dominate local politics.

+As of early 2026, the inclusion of Kiambu in this bloc has become a subject of political debate.
+A movement led by some Kiambu leaders has sought to distance the county from the "Mount Kenya" label.